EXYZED/AerodynamicalCollective/_posts/2019-07-09-The-Boundary-Layer.md

 # Boundary Layer

 The boundary layer is a relatively thin layer of viscous fluid relatively close and immediate to the solid surface of a wall in contact with the moving stream.

-The effects of viscosity are significant in the boundary layer.
+**Note that the effects of viscosity are significant in the boundary layer.**

 ## Laminar Boundary Layer Flow